 The rest of the supplements are much more ordinary.
 A 1990 featurette appears; it runs for four minutes and 35 seconds.
 This program is a little more interesting than most promotional pieces, but not by much; it combines a few film clips, some behind the scenes shots and a good number of interview snippets.
 For its length, the show isn't bad, but it seems very ordinary nonetheless.

-In the "Sound Bites" area, we get more interviews with the participants.
-We find clips from Burton, Depp, Ryder, Wiest, Arkin, Price, writer Caroline Thompson, and Elfman.
-The segments last between 23 and 91 seconds, and the total of the section is about eight minutes.
+In the Sound Bites area, we get more interviews with the participants.
+We find clips from Burton, Elfman, actors Johnny Depp, Winona Ryder, Dianne Wiest, Alan Arkin, Vincent Price, and writer Caroline Thompson.
+The segments last between 23 and 91 seconds, and the section totals about eight minutes.

 These interviews are from the same source as the ones used in the featurette.
 In fact, a few of them repeat statements heard in that program.
 In keeping with the spirit of that offering, the sound bites are pretty dull and uninformative; don't expect to discover any gems of insight here.
 Navigation is frustrating as well; since no "play all" option appears, you' ll have to return to the "Sound Bites" menu repeatedly just to work through the limited information.

 Another area provides some advertising.
 We find two US trailers plus one US TV spot and two Spanish TV promos.
 One comment: don't watch these – or anything else, actually - unless you've already seen the movie; all of these sources reveal far too much information about the story.